Laiqafreen/Java-Basics/README.md

 # Java-Basics
-Some of  my Java Basics programs as a beginner.
+Some of  my Java Basic programs as a beginner.